-In 2013, YPF prepared to launch the most ambitious fundraising campaign in its history: a $40 million comprehensive effort that would coincide with the 100th anniversary of the National Park Service in 2016 and pursue a much larger set of opportunities than the focused, project-specific efforts of the past.
+In 2013, Yellowstone Park Foundation prepared to launch the most ambitious fundraising campaign in its history: a $40 million comprehensive effort that would coincide with the 100th anniversary of the National Park Service in 2016.
+It also sought to pursue a much larger set of opportunities than the project-specific efforts of the past.

-In order to succeed on this scale, the Foundation knew they needed to share a higher-level, visionary narrative about the enduring importance of Yellowstone; clarify how the campaign’s several fundable projects fit into broader initiatives that matter for the Park’s future; and still remain specific about the use of donor dollars to advance particular projects and programs.
+To succeed, the Foundation knew it needed to share a visionary narrative about the enduring importance of Yellowstone; clarify how the campaign’s several fundable projects fit into broader initiatives that matter for the Park’s future; and still remain specific about the use of donor dollars to advance particular programs.

-The Foundation needed, in short, a cohesive, compelling case for support that would elevate donors’ sights and unite the campaign under a larger narrative.
-That’s where Campbell & Company came in.
+In short, the Foundation needed a cohesive, compelling case for support that would elevate donors’ sights and unite the campaign under a larger narrative.

-In the end, we worked with YPF’s design partner, Ogilvie & Mather, to create a set of donor-facing materials to capture the essence of the Yellowstone Forever campaign: a stunning, highly visual brochure tells a story about the Park we all share and our role in passing it on to future generations, as well as a set of detailed one-pagers on initiatives to support wilderness, scientific studies, youth education and the visitor experience.
+We worked with YPF’s design partner, Ogilvie & Mather, to create a set of donor-facing materials to capture the essence of the Yellowstone Forever campaign: a stunning, highly visual brochure, as well as a set of detailed one-pagers on initiatives to support wilderness, scientific studies, youth education, and the visitor experience.